Does Ulcerative Colitis disrupt your daily life?

 Procedure:

 The procedure to implant your device typically will be performed as a same-day outpatient procedure, and does not involve an overnight hospital stay.
-The nerve stimulator will be placed under the skin, so nothing will show outside your body.
+The nerve stimulator will be placed under the skin.

 Follow-Up: